avengerpenguin/traditionalmead.uk/content/pages/home.md

 Traditional Mead UK is your first stop for buying mead, trying mead or making mead at home.

-We have pain-stakingly drunk our way through every mead we can find to buy in the UK (and beyond!).
+We have pain-stakingly drunk our way through every mead, pyment, cyser, melomel and metheglin we can find to buy in the UK (and beyond!).
 In fact, our work is still incomplete, so please do comment with your own opinions even if we have yet to post our own tasting notes.

 ## What is mead?

+Mead is an ancient, alcoholic drink dating back as far as 7000 BCE in China.
+It is made by fermenting honey to produce a wine-strength drink typically between 8% and 25% ABV.

-Firsly, if you are yet to try mead, you might want to read up some of our introductory pages on the drink:
+If you are yet to try mead (you're missing out!), you might want to read up some of our introductory pages on the drink:

 * [What is mead?](/what-is-mead/)
 * [History of mead in the UK](/history-of-mead/)